openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 ##### via ConfigMap

 The MSC will maintain a backup of the following per machinset, with these keys:
-- `$(machine_set_name)-factory-image` storing the original provider image reference prior to the feature was turned on
+- `$(machine_set_name)-factory-image` storing the original provider image reference prior to when the feature was turned on
 - `$(machine_set_name)-factory-secret` storing the original stub secret name prior to the feature was turned on
 - `$(machine_set_name)-last-image` storing the last provider image reference before an update
 - `$(machine_set_name)-last-secret` storing the last stub secret name before an update

+##### Via new MachineSet fields

+Another proposed strategy is to add the required fields into the `.Status` section of a `MachineSet` object.
+This would be an API change.

+##### Mechanism

-A revert can be done by opting out the `MachineSet`, this will trigger the MSC to restore the MachineSet to values before the last update by using the annotations/configmap values mentioned above.
+A revert can be done by opting out the `MachineSet`, this will trigger the MSC to restore the MachineSet to last known good values stored from the backups.
 This is an important mitigation in case things go wrong(invalid bootimage references, incorrect patching... etc).

 The reason for keeping a factory version is in case the admin wishes to restore to factory values manually(they will have to opt-out of the feature first).
 It may also may aid in debugging.